Adult, Children and Young People's Counselling in Leicester & Online

-Islamic Counselling Service available (face to face or online)
+Islamic Counselling Service available (Leicester & Online)

 To start Counselling:

 You can book in for an initial session, which will last for 1 hour.